walterioo/weather_app/README.md

 Small weather app I created in python which prompts the user for a city, if it's found it will display the current weather conditions

-It uses the OpenWeather API
+It uses the OpenWeather API, an account and api key is needed

 Requires requests and python-dotenv modules